DMTF/Redfish-Tools/doc-generator/sample_inputs/usersupplement.md

 Text at the top of the supplement, like this text, is ignored up until the first recognized section header.

+You can add an explicit page break (HTML paragraph with style="page-break-before: always") anywhere by putting the word pagebreak, surrounded by tildes, in the supplemental document:

+~pagebreak~

 # Schema URI Mapping